doziestar/nightout-docs/docs/Frontend-design/userNavigation.md

 # UserNavigation

-# The User Navigation is designed for both Individual and Businesses, the objective is to create avenue for users to have their separate account profile after registration where they can continue to access details as it appears on the interface page upon successful login; details of user navigation  include the following for individual:
+# The User Navigation feature is available to both individuals and businesses to enhance user experience and provide easy access to essential features on the platform.
+After successful registration, users can access their account navigation bar with the following options:

 # Navigation